alsutton/ollama-code-reviewer-action/README.md

 Access to an ollama installation which is serving requests via HTTP (i.e. running `ollama serve`), which already has the models you wish to use (i.e. `ollama pull {model_name}` has already been executed).

+You may wish to set up a [self-hosted runner](https://docs.github.com/en/actions/how-tos/manage-runners/self-hosted-runners/add-runners), either on the same machine as ollama, or on the same LAN, to maximise performance.

 ### Usage